 Upon reviewing the University's employee retirement plan documents, it was discovered that the definition of what constitutes wages subject to retirement plan contributions did not conform to what subject wages were used to calculate employee's retirement plan contributions.
-In addition, certain J-1 visa employees were not properly funded.
-As a result, management has paid \$1,125,338 and estimated another \$874,662 due for lost earnings as of June 30, 2019, which is included in accounts payable.
+Management is currently waiting for a final determination letter from the Internal Revenue Service but does not anticipate any additional money due.